A Lord Mayor for Wellington?

 I am a huge fan of term limits, and think we should have them for Parliament also.
 A term limit means politicians focus more on what they can achieve in their limited tenure of service, rather than how to get re-elected for ever.

 The proposal is here.
 However they have not put a suffix on it, so it comes up file type unknown.
 Open it as a pdf.
-It's a weighty 208 pages long and that unanimously recommends the structure is Sir Geoffrey, Sue Driver, Sir Wira Gardiner and Bryan Jackson.
+It’s a weighty 208 pages long and the panel that unanimously recommends the structure is Sir Geoffrey, Sue Driver, Sir Wira Gardiner and Bryan Jackson.

 Comments (34)